Kleisli/Traduki/README.md

 ### Translate Xliff
 #### xliff:export
+Update and Merge all xliff files of a package into one file

 ```
 USAGE:
   ./flow xliff:export <target language> <package key>

 ARGUMENTS:
-  --target-language    The target language for the translation. e.g. fr
+  --target-language    The target language code for the translation. e.g. fr
   --package-key        e.g. Vendor.Package

 DESCRIPTION: